-- 246. Whether or not to terminate a business relationship is a commercial decision except where required by legislation, for example, where the prescribed business cannot obtain the required CDD information (see Chapter 4 and Regulation 9). - 247.
-Where a prescribed business makes a decision to terminate a business relationship after it has made a disclosure or requested consent, and is concerned that, in doing so it may prejudice an investigation or contravene the tipping off rules, it should seek advice from the FIS.
+245.246.
+Whether or not to terminate a business relationship is a commercial decision except where required by legislation, for example, where the prescribed business cannot obtain the required CDD information (see Chapter 4 and Regulation 9), or where continuing with the relationship would involve the prescribed business committing an offence under the relevant provisions.

+Where a prescribed business makes a decision to terminate a business relationship after it has made a disclosure or requested consent, it should update the FIS and consider whether it is necessary to request consent under the relevant legislative requirements in respect of any transaction or activity necessary to terminate the business relationship. and is concerned that, in doing so it may prejudice an investigation or contravene the tipping off rules, it should seek advice from the FIS.
 The decision to terminate a relationship, however, remains with the prescribed business.